stopslouching

 Eyes

-Three 30-second stretch breaks a day.
-After eight weeks that's ~30 minutes a week of corrective work, on top of whatever ergonomic changes you make.
+Three 30-second stretch breaks a day = ~30 minutes of corrective work a week.
+Eight weeks of that and you look different.
 The detection part is what makes it stick — you don't have to remember.

 Open the app